 • Vanilla extract: This enhances the overall flavor of the muffins, adding a sweet and aromatic dimension.

-• Natural cane sugar: The sugar in the topping caramelizes during baking, creating a sweet and crispy crust on top of the muffins.
+• Natural cane sugar: The sugar in the streusel topping caramelizes during baking, creating a sweet and crispy crust on top of the muffins.

 • Lemon glaze: After baking, drizzle the vegan blueberry muffins with a simple glaze made from powdered sugar and a touch of water or lemon juice.